peranakanfrancis/nepal-coffee/site/content/products.md

       quality coffee.
 I love their stance on empowering farmers and transparency.
 full_image: /img/products/products-full-width.jpg
 pricing:
-  heading: Monthly subscriptions
+  heading: Business Partnersip
   description: >-
-    We make it easy to make great coffee a part of your life.
-Choose one of our monthly subscription plans to receive great coffee at your doorstep each month.
-Contact us about more details and payment info.
+    Are you interested in importing our products into your country of operations?
+Have you found that there is a huge demand for organic coffee in your local market?
+If the answer to these question is a resounding "yes!", then you might want to consider Thapa Coffee for fulfilling your marketing needs.
   plans:
-    - description: Perfect for the drinker who likes to enjoy 1-2 cups per day.
+    - description: "We would be happy to help stock your shelves with our products."
       items:
-        - 3 lbs of coffee per month
+        - "MOQ from 100kg"
-        - Green or roasted beans"
+        - "4 varieties of coffee beans"
-        - One or two varieties of beans"
+        - "FOB/CFR Door-to-Door shipping"
-      plan: Small
+      plan: "Wholesaler"
-      price: '50'
+      price: "750"
-    - description: 'Great for avid drinkers, java-nsoving couples and bigger crowds'
+    - description: "With our products, you can now offer your clients a new alternative selection of coffee."
       items:
-        - 6 lbs of coffee per month
+        - "MOQ from 300kg"
-        - Green or roasted beans
+        - "4 varieties of coffee beans"
-        - Up to 4 different varieties of beans
+        - "FOB/CFR Door-to-Door shipping"
-      plan: Big
+      plan: "Importer"
-      price: '80'
+      price: "2500"
-    - description: Want a few tiny batches from different varieties?
-Try our custom plan
+    - description: "We can pack under your own label, you can outsourcing the production to us."
       items:
-        - Whatever you need
+      - "MOQ of 100kg per variety"
-        - Green or roasted beans
+      - "Inclusive of packaging supplies"
-        - Unlimited varieties
+      - "FOB/CFR Door-to-Door shipping"
-      plan: Custom
+      plan: "Private Label"
-      price: '?'
+      price: "1000"
 ---